wimaha/homebridge-mieleathome/README.md

 ## Limitations

 Washer Dryer / Washer / Dishwasher:
-- HomeKit does not support a washer dryer / washing machine or dish washer.
+- HomeKit does not support a washer dryer, washing machine, tuble dryer  or dish washer.
 It will be emulated as a valve.
 - A HomeKit valve has a maximum remaining duration of 3600 seconds.
 The washing machine's remaining duration will thus only reflect the real remaining duration as reported by your Miele device when the duration decreases to a value less than 3600 seconds.
 - A HomeKit valve can be turned on and off, however Miele's 3rd party Web API does not always allow you to turn on or off the washing